cemtekesin/CFTC/README.md

 # CFTC
 This repo will help you to:
-1)Create SQL tables
+1)Create SQL tables.
-2)automation for pulling from CFTC webpage via powershell commands
+2)automatically pull CFTC data to your sql tables.